 From our penichette base at Argens, dominated by a 14th century chateau, the Canal du Midi winds past vineyards.
 Shaded by plane trees you journey along the canal through villages such as pretty Le Somail, the start of a long lock-free section.

 Perhaps divert onto the Canal de la Robine to the old Roman city of Narbonne.
 The canal passes under the Merchant's Bridge, one of the few left in France lined with houses and shops.
-You can also start your cruise from our boat base at Narbonne.

 The Canal du Midi continues to the interesting village of Capestang and the world’s oldest canal tunnel at Malpas.
 Then descend the amazing flight of seven locks at Fonserannes, to the west of Beziers.